aswin94/DG-movieapp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## NOTE: I have made few changes to the JSON files.
 Sorry that I couldn't spend much time on the style and few other features.
+Please do check the app in mobile view.
 Thanks for the opportunity, It was a great learning experience.

 ## Available Scripts